Master of Education in Educational Practice, MEd EP

 Frequently Asked Admission Questions on the Graduate and Postdoctoral Studies website.

-Important Change to MEd EP Admissions Requirements: Effective May 2019, all teacher-learners must confer their Graduate Diploma in Advanced Studies in Education (GDE) diploma in order to be admitted into the Masters of Education in Educational Practice (MEd EP) program.
+Important Change to MEd EP Admission Requirements: Effective May 2019, all teacher-learners must confer their Graduate Diploma in Advanced Studies in Education (GDE) diploma in order to be admitted into the Masters of Education in Educational Practice (MEd EP) program.
 For more information, please contact Barbara Djokic, Program Assistant at firstname.lastname@example.org or 778-782-5356.

 Admission to the MEd EP is competitive, offerings are limited, and applicants meeting the minimum requirements are not assured admission.
 Please see MEd EP Application Process for further information.